 There is a wide variety of mountain biking options in parks and reserves that include easy riding on wide vehicle tracks with gentle gradients through to adventurous and narrow ‘single track’ trails with very steep gradients, rough and slippery surfaces and unavoidable technical obstacles.
 Different styles of riding are catered for, including cross country (XC), downhill (DH) and long-distance touring.

-Mountain bike trails are graded on the physical nature of the trail and are aligned with the International Mountain Bike Association (IMBA) Trail Difficulty Rating System.
-Ensure the trails you are planning to ride are suitable to you and your groups skill and experience level.
+In WA, mountain bike trails are classified based on the technical difficulty of the trail, using the system described in the WA Mountain Bike Management Guidelines.
+The system is broadly consistent with the International Mountain Bike Association (IMBA) system.
+Ensure the trails you are planning to ride are suitable to you and your group’s skill and experience level.

 Follow the WA Mountain Bikers Code: